Source: California Invasive Plant Council

 - How to collect field data with a recreational grade GPS (instructions in progress)

 - How to collect field data using Calflora's Observer Pro for Android (instructions)

 - How to collect field data using Calflora's Observer for iPhone (instructions)

 - How to submit a voucher specimen (instructions)

 BIOS - BIOS is a statewide California database and mapping system designed to enable the management, visualization, and analysis of biogeographic data collected by the California Dept. of Fish and Wildlife and its partner organizations.

 iMap Invasives - Online tool for invasive species reporting and data management nationwide.

-Cal-Atlas - The first place to look for California GIS layers.
+California Geoportal - The first place to look for California GIS layers.